diegomiranda02/juris-graph-insights-with-llm/README.md

     # Generate the cypher code from the query
     cypher_code = generate_cypher(query)

-    # Replace the first part of the query
-    cypher_code = cypher_code.replace("Create a Cypher statement to answer the following question:", "")

     dataFromNode4JReportTitle = "Relatório de Consultas em Linguagem Natural" dataFromNode4JReportSubtitle = "Dados consultados diretamente do Neo4J"